rcasady616/Webdriver-Via-CSharp/source/exercise-2.rst

 Exercise 2 - Comments
 =========================================

-Comments are a very usefull for explaining and documenting code.
+Comments are a very useful for explaining and documenting code.

 .. code-block:: csharp
 	class Exercise2